Flatken/vestec-sampling/README.md

 The idea is to use topological information extracted using the Topology Toolkit (TTK) together with a pathline snippet tracing algorithm to sample the original raw data.
 From these information it should be possible to reconstruct an approximated dataset.

-Prerequirements to build the Software:
+Requirements to build the Software:

 - GCC (Linux) or MSVC (Windows) Compiler with C++17 support
 - MPI installation of your choise (MVAPICH2, Microsoft MPI on Windows)